 UPDATE (2019): the last active cable trains have been decommissioned.

 The decaying station and the rusted cabins itself look like they've not been maintained since the fifties.
-Some of the lines operate without an emergency braking system.
-If a leading cable would snap the cabins would fall down or roll straight back down.
+Some of the lines even operate without an emergency braking system.
+If a leading cable would snap the cabins would fall down or glide straight back down.
 Exactly this occurred in Tbilisi back in 1990.
 Two cabins in Tbilisi crashed after the cable broke.
 Killing 20 people and getting 15 injured.

 Ready for the thrilling ride I waited for one of the cabins to return.
-The lovely lady who guiding the passengers also joined every ride making the call to the operator when the cabin was ready for departing.
+The lovely lady who guiding the passengers also joined every ride making the call to the operator when the cabin was ready for departure.
 Halfway the ride she noticed the excitement of me and my friends and pulled out a small piece of paper from her purse, reading out loud in her best English that this is the oldest active gondola lift build in the former Soviet Union.
 Always nice to catch these interesting facts.